We have produced a list of questions that we are asked on a regular basis by tenants. See if the answer to your question

 Please note that livestock including horses, pigs and chickens are not allowed on any Stockport Homes managed land without prior written permission.

-Working animals, specifically guide dogs and hearing dogs, are not classed as pets, so are allows in any property even where an animal restriction is in place.
+Working animals, specifically guide dogs and hearing dogs, are not classed as pets, so are allowed in any property even where an animal restriction is in place.

 Before you carry out any alterations to your property you must complete the Alterations and Installations form to request written permission.
 Alterations might include (but are not limited to):

 - fitting your own kitchen / bathroom suite